|

 I have dug on bright sunny days where flip-flops and tee shirts

-tides are known to present themselves during rainy/windy days,
+tides are also known to present themselves during rainy/windy days,

 where rain gear would be appropriate.
 However one